aquality-automation/aquality-selenium-java/Documentation.en.md

 Test runners like TestNG, JUnit and etc. start each test in the separate thread from the box.
 So users do not need to do additional work if they are using such runners.

-To use parallel streams that provided by Java from 8th version it is necessary to use BrowserManager to pass correct instance of Browser to stream function.
+To use parallel streams that provided by Java from 8th version it is necessary to use AqualityServices to pass correct instance of Browser to stream function.
 Else parallel stream will create new Browser instances for each thread.
 The example of usage parallel streams is here [testShouldBePossibleToUseParallelStreams](./src/test/java/tests/usecases/BrowserConcurrencyTests.java).

 #### 3.2.
+AQUALITY SERVICES
+Class [AqualityServices](https://github.com/aquality-automation/aquality-selenium-java/blob/Feature/Reference-aquality.selenium.core/src/main/java/aquality/selenium/browser/AqualityServices.java) provides static methods to access Browser and other utilities included in the library.

+Usage of AqualityServices is thread-safe.
+Inside AqualityServices uses DI container Guice.

+You can override any service implementation in the class extended from [BrowserModule](https://github.com/aquality-automation/aquality-selenium-java/blob/Feature/Reference-aquality.selenium.core/src/main/java/aquality/selenium/browser/BrowserModule.java), and then re-initialize AqualityServices in your code using the method ```AqualityServices.initInjector(customModule)```.
+Take a look at example of custom module implementation here: [BrowserFactoryTests](https://github.com/aquality-automation/aquality-selenium-java/blob/Feature/Reference-aquality.selenium.core/src/test/java/tests/usecases/BrowserFactoryTests.java)

-BROWSER MANAGER
+#### 3.3.
+BROWSER FACTORY

 There are several ways to create instance of class Browser.
-The main approach based on the usage of `BrowserManager` class and it's static methods.
-Below are options of `BrowserManager` usage.
+The main approach based on the usage of `AqualityServices` class and it's static methods.
+Below are options of `AqualityServices` usage.

 For most cases users need to get Browser instance based on data from the settings file.
 To get Browser in this case use following:

 ```
-Browser browser = BrowserManager.getBrowser()
+Browser browser = AqualityServices.getBrowser()
 ```

 The first call of `getBrowser()` method will create instance of Browser with WebDriver inside (browser window will be opened).
 The next calls of `getBrowser()` in the same thread will return the same instance.

-#### 3.3.
-BROWSER FACTORY

-Implicitly for users `BrowserManager` provides `Browser` through calls to browser factories.
+Implicitly for users `AqualityServices` provides `Browser` through calls to browser factories.
 Aquality Selenium implements following factories:

 - [LocalBrowserFactory](./src/main/java/aquality/selenium/browser/LocalBrowserFactory.java) - to creating Browser on local machine (parameter `isRemote=false`)